The Augustinian Moment: Reflection at the Limits of Selfhood

 University of Chicago

-The papers of the Augustinian Moment conference are being published as a special issue of the Journal of Religion in January of 2011.
+The papers of the Augustinian Moment conference were published as a special issue of the Journal of Religion in January of 201.

 Augustine has been at the center of a number of recent studies and developments, which show that despite the secularization of western culture there is a significant expansion of his role from major Latin church father to enduring patriarch of the West.
 Some of these developments are of a historical nature, as when James O'Donnell's controversial new biography (Augustine: Saint and Sinner) claimed that there is no neutral starting point from which to undertake the study of the historical Augustine, since western culture is so shaped by Augustinian values.
 Other, more literary studies like Brian Stock's After Augustine have demonstrated how Augustine exercised great influence on western reading practices, while recently there have been interesting philosophical appropriations of the Augustinian theme of confession, with thinkers like Jean- François Lyotard (The Confession of Augustine) and Jean-Luc Marion's (Au lieu de soi, L'approche de Saint Augustin, Paris, 2009; translation expected in 2010), giving their own reception and interpretation of Augustine from respectively a postmodern and a Catholic vantage-point.